theQRL/web3.js/docs/docs/guides/web3_providers_guide/examples.md

 <html lang="en">
 	<head>
 		<meta charset="UTF-8" />
-		<title>Connecting to the Ethereum network with Web3.js and MetaMask</title>
+		<title>Connecting to the Zond network with Web3.js and MetaMask</title>
 	</head>
 	<body>
-		<h1>Connecting to the Ethereum network with Web3.js and MetaMask</h1>
+		<h1>Connecting to the Zond network with Web3.js and MetaMask</h1>
 		<pre id="log">
   You need to approve connecting this website to MetaMask.
   Click on the MetaMask icon in the browser extension, if it did not show a popup already.